vzaigrin/calculator/README.md

 This is umbrella project for command-line calculator.
 I use it for studying different computer languages.

 Calculator should read input (and execute expressions) in the interactive mode, from command-line arguments or from the file.
+It should work only with Double numbers.

 **Command line arguments**:
 - -i - interactive mode (default) - read and execute expressions until EOF or command 'quit' or 'exit'